taeheejeon22/MorphSubDecomp-Korean/Tutorial.md

 |PAWS-X| https://github.com/google-research-datasets/paws/tree/master/pawsx | [Yang et al. (2019)](https://arxiv.org/abs/1908.11828)|

 ## 1) Convert TensorFlow model to PyTorch model
 - Our pre-trained checkpoint is the TensorFlow-based model, and the fine-tuning framework is the PyTorch and Transformers.
 Therefore, it is necessary to convert the tenserflow model so that it can be used in pytorch and transformers framework.
-You can execute the following code.
+- The output file should be located in `./resources/{tokenizer_name}`.
+- For example, iIf you have a TensorFlow checkpoint file created using the MorWP-MD-64k tokenizer, You need to run below:
 ```
 transformers-cli convert --model_type bert\
-  --tf_checkpoint=./{checkpoint file path} \
+  --tf_checkpoint=./bert_model_morpheme_mecab_fixed_decomposed_lexical_grammatical_symbol_F_wp-64000.ckpt-1000000 \
-  --config=./resources/{tokenizer name}/config.json \
+  --config=./resources/morpheme_mecab_fixed_decomposed_lexical_grammatical_symbol_F_wp-64000/config.json \
-  --pytorch_dump_output=./{output model file name}
+  --pytorch_dump_output=./resources/morpheme_mecab_fixed_decomposed_lexical_grammatical_symbol_F_wp-64000/pytorch_model.bin
 ```

 - *Note*: The name of the output model file should be ***'pytorch_model.bin'***.